check-spelling-sandbox/materialize/doc/user/content/sql/begin.md

 ### Write-only transactions

 A **write-only** transaction starts with an [`INSERT`](/sql/insert) and allows only `INSERT` statements.
-Different statements can not reference different tables.
+Different statements cannot reference different tables.
 On `COMMIT`, all statements from the transaction are committed at the same timestamp.

 ### Same timedomain error